furlerer/simple-obj-exporter/README.md

 ## Installation
 -	Ensure Maya is **closed**.

 -	Head to your Maya versions config folder, which on Windows is typically `"C:/Users/<username>/Documents/maya/<version>"`.
-We will copy the included files to subfolders of this folder.
+We will copy the included files to sub-folders of this folder.

 - 	From the included `scripts` folder, copy both .py files to your `scripts` folder (in the above location).